FlightControl-Master/MOOSE/docs/Usage_Guide.md

 1. If you don't have JAVA yet, you may have to install [java](https://www.java.com/en/download) first.
 2. Download and Install [Eclipse LDT](https://eclipse.org/ldt) on your Windows 64 bit system.

-Now you should have a working LDT on your system.
+TNow you should have a working LDT on your system.
+Don't skip this step, LDT is a game-changer.
+Don't believe us ?
+Well we challenge you to test and tell us what you think !
+Once you tried coding with intellisense, you won't go back !

 ## 2.3) Configure your LDT for the usage of MOOSE.